It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Explaining Your Power to the Enemy: Kenpachi mentioned Berenice did this at some length, but unfortunately for Berenice, it didn't work as it was supposed to.

 - Impromptu Tracheotomy: Zaraki kills Berenice by tearing out his/her throat.

-- Motive Rant: Zaraki said that Berenice went on about how s/he had something against him, but it was off-panel, so we don't know the details.
+- Motive Rant: Zaraki said that Berenice went on about how s/he had something against him, but it was off-panel and he wasn't listening anyways, so we don't know the details.

 - Multicolored Hair: Berenice's hair is half and half.
 Half black on the right and half white on the left..